epomatti/aws-vpc-endpoints/README.md

-# AWS VPC Interface Endpoint sandbox
+# AWS VPC Interface Endpoint

 This sandbox implements a VPC Interface Endpoint to send messages to a SQS queue from an EC2 instance that runs in a private subnet.